thatte-idli-kaal-soup/humans/README.md

     an hour to an hour.
 You'll need about 3-4GB of space if you are recording at 1920x1080.
 We can also record via Zoom, if that is not possible for you.
 -   Put your phone in airplane more or in DND mode for the next hour or so.
--   Record the video in portrait mode.
+-   Record the video in landscape mode.
 -   Make sure there is adequate lighting where you are sitting.
 -   Make sure you are sitting so that you appear in roughly the same portion of the screen , for most part of the video.
 This would make it easier to